razki/devBlog/about.md

 permalink: /about/
 ---

 **I'm Ryan** I graduated from The University of Greenwich with a first class degree in Computer Science.
-Current research topics that pique my interest are big data usage for police efficiency, and how social media data leakage can provide useful information to aid detecting patterns.
-I'm Currently a Software Engineer at Sky Betting & Gaming, which is totally a dream job.
+I'm currently interested in; Kubernetes, Kotlin and AWS.
+I'm Currently a Software Engineer at Sky Betting & Gaming.

-I'm a large advocate of RSS feeds, they're wonderful aren't they.
+Things I'm reading right now: Team Geek, The Senior Software Engineer, The Effective Engineer.

+For the future, I'm looking into the study needed for the SA AWS Cert.